omnirom/android_bootable_recovery/minadbd/README.txt

 adb.c
   - much support for host mode and non-linux OS's stripped out; this version only runs as adbd on the device.
-  - does not setuid/setgid itself (always stays root)
+  - always setuid/setgid's itself to the shell user
   - only uses USB transport
   - references to JDWP removed
   - main() removed